 About New York African Burial Ground

-The New York African Burial Ground or the African Burial Ground National Monument is a 6.6-acre area in Lower Manhattan where around 15,000 African slaves and free Africans were buried in the 17th and 18th centuries.
+The New York African Burial Ground or the African Burial Ground National Monument is a 6.6 acre area in Lower Manhattan where around 15,000 African slaves and free Africans were buried in the 17th and 18th centuries.
 Hidden by development, the New York African Burial Ground was uncovered during construction works in 1991.

 Today, the site is marked by a memorial monument and also has a nearby visitor centre, both testifying to the historic role of slavery in building New York.

 After the English seized the area claimed by the Dutch East India Trading Company in 1664, renaming it New York, Trinity Church gained control of a burial grounds in the city.
 However, the church excluded Black people from being buried in churchyards or within the city limits.
 Therefore, a burial ground for enslaved Africans during the 18th century was situated beyond the city’s northern limit.